 Set the Time

 Decide how often, when, and the duration that these objectives or tasks should be done.
 For example, an employee might take an online training course to prepare himself for a promotion.
-To keep on track with the modules of the class, he may set aside one hour every Monday and Wednesday before his lunch hour to complete some coursework.
-Incorporating it into his regular calendar and establishing this time for one specific task ahead of time makes it easier to stay on track.
+To keep on track with the modules of the class, he or she may set aside one hour every Monday and Wednesday before his lunch hour to complete some coursework.
+Incorporating it into his or her regular schedule and establishing this time for one specific task ahead of time makes it easier to stay on track with the different steps of the employee coaching plan.

 Give A Deadline

-Clients need to set up a time frame for each specific goal or milestone to be completed by.
+To ensure maximum effectiveness of coaching action plans, clients need to set up a time frame for each specific goal or milestone to be completed by.
 This helps to keep everyone moving forward and is imperative for tracking progress or any problems that need to be corrected.
-Hopefully, having a timeline of completion will also excite and motivate employees.
+Hopefully, having a timeline of completion will also excite and motivate employees to make progress in their coaching plans.

 Hold Them Accountable